BhupeshDewangan/BhupeshDewangan/README.md

 - Front-end development using **HTML, Javascript, CSS, Bootstrap**.
 - Backend development using **Django**.
 - Currently working on some Machine Learning Projects.
-- Used Libraries Are Open CV(Computer Vision), Pandas, Numpy, Matplotlib.
+- Used Libraries Are Open CV(Computer Vision), Pandas, Numpy, Matplotlib, Tensorflow, Scikit-Learn.
 - Solving Some Basic Level Data structure and algorithm questions in **C++ and Python**.
 - 📫 How to reach me:
 - Personal Portfolio - https://bhupeshportfolio.netlify.app/